Paul had first hand knowledge of political correctess and affirmative action while working for the federal government and also teaching.

 4. More People Win Than Lose

 If you want people to feel good about themselves, everyone has to win all or most of the time.
 Don't we see this in the schools' social promotion policies?
 Isn't this also evidenced by the number of lawsuits against private individuals and companies for discriminatory and other harmful actions?
-In my school in Thailand, everyone is a winner when they take the Cambridge Language Proficiency Test.
-Instead of giving the students scores, shields are awarded resulting in the better students getting more shields than the weaker ones.
-On a group photo that my school takes recognizing the students who participated in the test, you can't notice on the photo which students have the most shields.
+In my school in Thailand, everyone was a winner when they took the Cambridge Language Proficiency Test.
+Instead of giving the students scores, shields were awarded resulting in the better students getting more shields than the weaker ones.
+In a group photo that my school took recognizing the students who participated in the test, you couldn't notice the photo in which students had the most shields.
 You might say that in sports there are still winners and losers.
 That may be true but lately, there have been more chances for teams to win than to lose.
 In all sports, the number of teams that are eligible to make the playoffs has increased year by year.

 Does Political Correctness Make Everyone a Winner?

 The federal government's policy of promoting political correctness has not made everyone a winner.
 To be sure, a lot of women and minorities have benefited by being able to reach higher positions in business and the government.
 However, a lot of older white men have been adversely affected.
 The country and society overall have also suffered.
 The failings of political correctness can be seen in the following: